sky-uk/kfp-operator/docs-gen/content/versions/v0.6.0/examples/pipeline_training.md

 We use the same pipeline as the [TFX example](https://www.tensorflow.org/tfx/tutorials/tfx/penguin_simple) with a few modifications.

 Create `pipeline.py`.
+Note that the pipeline definition itself is simpler because all infrastructure references, like pusher and pipeline root, will be injected by the operator before the pipeline is uploaded to Kubeflow:

 {{% readfile file="/includes/versions/v0.6.0/quickstart/penguin_pipeline/pipeline.py" code="true" lang="python"%}}